Deuteronomy Chapter 7 Summary

 3. How do verses 3-4 influence how you pursue a relationship today?
 Does it shape your priorities?
 How and why?

-4. Deuteronomy 7:6, “For you are a people holy to the LORD your God.
+4. Deuteronomy 7:6 states, “For you are a people holy to the LORD your God.
 The LORD your God has chosen you to be a people for his treasured possession, out of all the peoples who are on the face of the earth.”
 Why did God choose this people?
 What does this mean for Christ followers today?

-6. Deuteronomy 7:16, “And you shall consume all the peoples that the LORD your God will give over to you.
+6. Deuteronomy 7:16: “And you shall consume all the peoples that the LORD your God will give over to you.
 Your eye shall not pity them, neither shall you serve their gods, for that would be a snare to you.”
 (ESV) What is the difference between sinful pity and mercy that is driven by conviction?
-How does understanding the different impact how we move forward with either?
+How does understanding the difference impact how we move forward with either?

 Key Words/Phrase